You Matter. Amazing Care Every Time.

 Susan Wilcox is all too familiar with travelling.
-She’s worked as a broadcast television reporter for many years and travelled all over the United States for her job.
-Two years ago in the spring of 2014, Wilcox was at lunch with one of her close friends in McMinnville when she saw that Boersma’s Knitting Basket was up for sale.
+She’s worked as a broadcast television executive for many years and worked all over the United States for her job.
+Two years ago in the spring of 2014, Wilcox was told by a friend that Boersma’s Knitting Basket was up for sale.
 A beginner knitter herself, Wilcox enjoyed her fast-paced dream life in Chicago, she thought it would be even more fun to take the opportunity to live the life of a retailer in the heart of beautiful wine country.
 She ran the numbers, made spreadsheets and flew out to McMinnville a few months later, buying the store with the rest of the leftover inventory.
 She says the move from Chicago to McMinnville was easy and refreshing because city life was becoming too busy for her.
 The McMinnville community gave her a warm welcome when she opened Oregon Knitting Company on October 1, 2014.

 Shortly after opening the store, Wilcox immersed herself in the community and started giving back by joining the Rotary Club of McMinnville.
 As a member of Rotary, Wilcox has been a part of the committee who votes on scholarships that provide financial aid to high school and college students.
 She has also helped with the program that gives dictionaries and encyclopedias to fourth graders on behalf of Rotary and often volunteers at the McMinnville Cooperative Ministries.
-“They call me the dishwashing queen,” she laughs and explains how she can wash dishes for over 400 people a night and have volunteers home by 11 p.m.
+“They call me the dishwashing queen,” she laughs and explains how she can wash dishes for over 400 people for breakfast and have volunteers home by 11 a.m.
 Wilcox enjoys the opportunity to give back to the community and tries to help out in any way she can, donating and aiding with educational programs, silent auctions and helping out those in need when she can.
-On top of all that, Oregon Knitting Co. also has a knitting club that has charity projects throughout the year.
+On top of all that, Oregon Knitting Co. also has a group that donates to charity projects throughout the year.

 At McMinnville Hearth and Barbeque, We’re Hot Stuff